bosonbeard/Funny-models-and-scripts/3.Machine_learning/5.open_data/README.md

  to_10K_total_VAO ... to_10K_total_YUZAO - the number of appeals per 10000 population in various districts of Moscow
 to_10K_mayor_VAO ... to_10K_mayor_YUZAO- the number of appeals to the Mayor and the Government of Moscow for 10,000 people in various districts of the city

-test_data and train_data files - edited versions of msc_appel_data2.csv  for  used in app_to_mayor_mlnet.csproj

 __________________________________________________________________________________

-The solution  is an additional material to the [article](https://habr.com/ru/post/522898/#I)
+The .csv file is an additional material to the [article](https://habr.com/ru/post/522898/#I)